Feedback

 200m RPS (5 * 40m RPS) served by 2.5m servers (200m / 2.5m = 80 RPS per server.
 The potential energy and hardware costs are gigantic, hence the GAFAM now buying nuclear plants to cope with the increasing traffic and operating costs!

 Who needs scalability?
 Startups?
 Internet, Phone & TV networks?
-Data centers, Web hosting and Could operators?
-Video streaming platforms?
-Payment platforms?
-Social networks?
-The GAFAM (operating systems, Web browsers, search engines)?
+Data centers, Web hosting, SaaS and Could operators?
+Video streaming and Payment platforms?
+The GAFAM (operating systems, Web browsers, search engines, social networks)?
 Government administrations?
 Stock exchanges?
 Clearing houses?
 Banks?

 Already we can see that some of these players have an incentive at promoting inefficiency (and censoring efficiency) to preseve (or grow) their revenues – at the expenses of their customers (the largest of all being governments, that is, taxpayers).